squalou/simple-gpg-mail-sender/README.md

 On a computer *using the same OS as the target OS* : install python >= 3.6

-Create a virtualenc, run `pip install -r requirements.txt`
+Create a virtualenv, run `pip install -r requirements.txt`

 Check it looks like it works : python GpgMail.py